 By default, the BT-CMTS-3000 is configured to operate in bridge mode.
 This is the least complicated configuration and the recommended mode of operation for use with CDRouter.
 In bridge mode all DOCSIS provisioning will be handled directly CDRouter (note that DOCSIS provisioning requires the CDRouter DOCSIS add-on).

 The BT-CMTS-3000 is configured for EuroDOCSIS by default.
-The downstream channel configuration can be changed from EuroDOCSIS to DOCSIS with a few simple modifications in the BT-CMTS-3000 web UI.
+The Downstream Channels can be changed from EuroDOCSIS to DOCSIS with a few simple modifications in the BT-CMTS-3000 web UI:

 The following screenshot shows the changes that must be made to enable DOCSIS mode on the BT-CMTS-3000: